sohhhhm/Project2/README.md

 # New project

-This Project was created in local system. my name is Soham Dhage.
+This Project was created in local system.
+My name is Soham Dhage.